StarKRE/Elementary/README.md

 }
 ```

-### Add MainScript.cs to your Game Object and Play:
+### Add MainScript.cs to your Game Object and play Unity:
 >  Hello World!

 ---